-Around 330 secondary school and College of Haringey, Enfield and North East London (CONEL) students attended an Apprenticeships Day to mark this year’s National Apprenticeship Week.
+Around 330 students from secondary schools and the College of Haringey, Enfield and North East London (CONEL) attended an Apprenticeships Day to mark this year’s National Apprenticeship Week.

 The event at the College’s Enfield Centre showcased engineering apprenticeship opportunities and featured top employers from the rail industry including Siemens, Bombardier, Hitachi and Virgin Trains, as well as representatives from the National Training Academy for Rail (NTAR).